DissectCyber/grow/PLAN.md

 #### Part 1 - Installing resources
 - Today I installed pip, smbus2, and scd4x (in that order) - we will install more as we go along but I just want to get the co2 sensor started today
 - Also make sure that python3 is installed as well as vim obviously - Once again ChatGPT was helpful in this process.
+---
 #### Part 2 - The script
 - This script is for the CO2 sensor but some parts may be used for the other sensors we want to add.
 - Firstly making sure you have the right imports such as scd4x, smbus2, time and others depending on you
-- Here is the code that ChatGPT helped write
----
-- First import these below
+- First import them below
 import smbus2
 import time
 from scd4x import SCD41